ollisal/tynkki/README.md

 ## `posts` REST API description ##

 The server implements a minimal REST API for storing and retrieving posts for the lifetime of the server process.
+There are two types of posts: a fixed set of persistent posts for the schedule, people etc sections linked from the navigation, and the normal posts which can be created and deleted at will.
+All posts are accessed via the same API but persistent posts have some restrictions.
 *No database is used, so changes are lost when the server is stopped or restarted!*

 The available API methods are:

-  * `GET /api/posts`: loads minimal version of existing posts, without pizza list content
+  * `GET /api/posts`: loads minimal version of existing posts, without pizza list content.
+Persistent posts are not returned!

 ## Author/contact